radian-software/prescient.el/README.md

   and how to customize it manually.

 ### Selectrum-specific
+The following user options are specific to using `prescient.el` with
+Selectrum:

+* `selectrum-prescient-enable-filtering`: If set to nil, then `selectrum-prescient.el` does not change filtering of Selectrum.
+See the Selectrum documentation for information on how Selectrum configures filtering by default, and how to customize it manually.

+* `selectrum-prescient-enable-sorting`: If set to nil, then `selectrum-prescient.el` does not change sorting of Selectrum.
+See the Selectrum documentation for information on how Selectrum configures sorting by default, and how to customize it manually.

 `selectrum-prescient.el` provides special commands (see the table below) to adjust how `prescient.el` filters candidates in the current Selectrum buffer.